NicolBolas/Proposal-Ideas/Default Initializer Value.md

 Containers (including `basic_string`) should be changed to have specific overloads for `default_init_t`-based initialization.
 Specifically, the following should have an overload that takes `default_init_t`:

-* Single-element `insert` functions for sequence containers.
-Associative/unordered container inserts always insert a specific value.
+* Single-element `insert` functions for sequence containers & `basic_string`.
+Default initialization doesn't make as much sense for associative and unordered containers.
+* All sized-with-`T` functions, including:
+	* Constructors
-* All sized constructors, `resize`, and sized `insert` functions.
+	* `insert`
+	* `assign`
+	* `resize`

-Note that we do not need overloads for `push_x` functions, as they all have `emplace_x` alternatives that work quite well with `std::default_init`.
+Note that we do not need overloads for `push_x` functions, as they all have `emplace_x` alternatives that work just fine with `std::default_init`.
+The push_x functions all copy or move a value; what the user wants when they use `std::default_init` is to have the container default initialize the value, not copy/move a default initialized value.

 # Impact on the Standard